Classification labels

 Streaming

-These labels look similar to the physical labels that audiences are already familiar with.
-This is to allow for flexibility with small screen formats and the many variations of provider platform displays, while balancing the need for labels to be immediately recognisable.
+These labels look similar to the physical labels that New Zealand audiences are already familiar with.
+This allows for flexibility with small screen formats and the many variations of on-service displays, while balancing the need for labels to be immediately recognisable.

 General audiences (G)